nicole-numfocus/pandas-czi/proposal.md

 re-implement basic string algorithms (like `str.upper`) to work on the alternative array library's memory.

+We expect this work to take about ½	FTE.

 ## Documentation Validation

 This item may be implemented by anyone familiar with using pandas.
 Experience